takoikatakotako/en.swiswiswift.com/content/post/2018-01-17/index.md

 +++
-title = "UserDefaultsを使ってパラメーターを保存する"
-url = "2018-01-17"
-date = "2018-01-17"
+title = "Using UserDefaults to save parameters" url = "2018-01-17" date = "2018-01-17"
-description = "UserDefaultsを使ってパラメーターを保存する"
-tags = [
+description = "Using UserDefaults to save parameters" tags = [
     "iOS",
 ]